One way to preserve your home value is to keep your house in good repair. Complete one simple task each month to save money throughout the year.

 April: Inspect your plumbing.

 Replace leaky dishwasher and washing machine hoses and the washers in leaky faucets.
 If your toilet leaks, calling in a plumber will pay off in the long run.
-According to the Massachusetts Water Resources Authority (MWRA), a leaky toilet can waste 50 gallons of water or more each day!
-Use the MWRA’s tips to test for leaks, and get recommendations for a good plumber if necessary.
+According to the Massachusetts Water Resources Authority, a leaky toilet can waste 50 gallons of water or more each day!
+Use these tips to test for leaks, and get recommendations for a good plumber if necessary.
 Or, if you feel brave, use the Family Handyman’s illustrated guide to do your own toilet repairs.

 May: Plant some veggies.